pkjaer/tridion-powershell-modules/Alchemy/README.md

 ### Tridion-Alchemy module

 This module contains cmdlets that allow you to manage [Alchemy](http://www.alchemywebstore.com) plugins for your Tridion Content Manager.
-Install, uninstall, or updating plugins directly from PowerShell.
+Install, uninstall, or update plugins directly from PowerShell.
 Or let the Plugin Monitor cmdlet do it for you whenever your plugin changes.

 ### Installation